Jessica Brunacini, PhD

 Hometown: Albuquerque, New Mexico

 Jessica’s professional background includes over 10 years of experience in environmental education, climate change research, and project management.
 Most recently, she worked with the Earth Institute at Columbia University, where she served as Assistant Director of the Polar Learning and Responding: PoLAR Climate Change Education Partnership, an interdisciplinary research project funded by the National Science Foundation to develop more effective models for engaging lifelong learners on the issue of climate change.
-Her experience co-facilitating the 2014 and 2016 Signs of the Land: Reaching Arctic Communities Facing Climate Change Camps, which were developed for Alaska Native communities and braided Indigenous Knowledge with western science to help inform local responses to climate change, greatly influenced her decision to pursue a Ph.D.
+During her time with PoLAR, she co-facilitated the 2014 and 2016 Signs of the Land: Reaching Arctic Communities Facing Climate Change Camps, which were developed for Alaska Native communities and braided Indigenous Knowledge with western science to help inform local responses to climate change.
 Jessica received her M.A. in Environmental Conservation Education from New York University, and a B.A. in Fine Arts from the University of New Mexico.